1966 Illinois elections

 Elections were held in Illinois on Tuesday, November 8, 1966.

 Primaries were held on June 14, 1966.

 Election information

 1966 was a midterm election year in the United States.

+The overall results in Illinois are regarded to have been a wave election in favor of Republicans.
+The state treasurer contest was a key exception to this overall trend.

 Turnout

 Turnout in the primary was 32.20%, with 1,791,494 ballots cast (1,060,189 Democratic and 731,305 Republican).

 Turnout in the general election was 73.54%, with 3,928,478 ballots cast.

 Federal elections

 United States Senate

 Incumbent Senator Paul Douglas, a Democrat seeking a fourth term, was defeated by Republican Charles H. Percy.

 United States House

 All 24 Illinois seats in the United States House of Representatives were up for election in 1966.

 Republicans flipped one seat, leaving the Illinois House delegation to consist of 12 Democrats and 12 Republicans.

 State elections

 Treasurer

 Incumbent Treasurer was William J. Scott, a Republican.
 Democrat Adlai Stevenson III was elected to succeed him in office.